This is a Celebrity Series at Home Digital Performance

 Experience the Celebrity Series headlining debut of an artist you’ll be hearing about for decades to come.
 Conrad Tao is proving to be the ultimate success story, a one-time child prodigy meeting impossibly high expectations and emerging not only as a technically spectacular player, but also a significant composer, collaborator, and representative of classical music’s next wave.
 Tao is truly spellbinding at the piano, employing a level of impeccable, nimble dexterity—practically perfect, never mechanical—that is simultaneously thrilling and soothing to behold.

 The scope of his musical world is seriously compelling, too.
-At the time of this writing, Tao’s planned repertoire is a wonderfully diverse selection of works by essential classical composers such as Bach, Schumann, and Beethoven; modern geniuses John Adams, Jason Eckardt, and Fred Hersch; plus a couple of his own originals, including a brand-new work.
+Tao’s program is a wonderfully diverse selection of works by essential classical composers such as Bach, Schumann, and Beethoven; modern geniuses John Adams and Jason Eckardt; improvisations informed by other works on the program, plus the New England premiere of a brand-new original composition entitled Keyed In, co-commissioned by Celebrity Series of Boston.
 Such an unusually expansive list might seem unfocused at first glance, but closer examination will reveal how characteristically thoughtful it really is.

-Johann Sebastian Bach l Wenn wir in höchsten Nöten sein, BWV641
+J.S.
+Bach / Conrad Tao l Wenn wir in höchsten Nöten sein, BWV 641 / Improvisation

-Ludwig van Beethoven l Piano Sonata in A-flat Major, Op.
+Ludwig van Beethoven l Piano Sonata No. 31 in A-flat Major, Op.
 110